 DIRECT |

-Specifies to enable direct load mode in LOAD DATA and INSERT statements, improving data import efficiency and performance. |
+Enables direct load mode in LOAD DATA and INSERT statements to improve data import efficiency and performance. |

 NO_DIRECT |